Featured in Pure Michigan 2015 Spring/Summer Issue, beginning on page 83.

 St. Marys River Cruise

-Target Fireworks and Official VIP Rooftop Party
+Ford Fireworks and Official Rooftop Party

 St. Ignace Car Show

 St. Ignace, June 25–27

 Nostalgia runs deep at Thursday’s Kewadin Casino-sponsored Cruise Night, when several hundred antique and classic cars, hot rods, custom cruisers and pickups coast into town.
 Friday night’s Down Memory Lane Parade keeps the memories of yesteryear alive with cherished participants like the St. Ignace Fire Department, complete with its 1929 Model A Ford.
 Saturday offers a sentimental display of hot rods, classic and antique cars, pickups and custom cruisers lining State Street (906/643-8087; www.nostalgia-prod.com).